ft-interactive/starter-kit/README.md

 #### Key directories

-- [`client`](client) — the main files that make up your front end, including `index.html` and some Sass and JS files.
+- [`app`](client) — the main files that make up your front end, including `index.html` and some Sass and JS files.
 You should mostly be working in here.
 - [`config`](config) — scripts that pull together some configuration details for your project, including basic facts (UUID, title, etc.) and 'onward journey' story links.
 These details are used to populate parts of the templates.
-- [`views`](views) — the standard page layout is formed from a few files in here (the project-specific files in `client` extend this layout).
-You generally don't need to edit this much.
 - `dist` — the optimsed HTML/CSS/JS bundle, generated automatically every time you run `npm run build`.
 You shouldn't edit files in here manually, as any manual changes would just get overwritten next time you build.

 ## What's included in Starter Kit?